Prospective students

 Jing Xie

-Jing was a PhD student at Central South University, China.
+Jing was a PhD student at Central South University, China (currently a postdoc at Peking University).
 He was visiting our group from Dec 2019 to Dec 2021.
-His study was focused on developing a stochastic inversion scheme for estimating unsaturated properties from transient measurements (soil matric suction and self-potential during drainage tests).
+His study was focused on developing a stochastic inversion scheme for estimating unsaturated properties from transient measurements (soil matric suction and self-potential during drainage tests)

 Taylor Bienvenue

-Taylor is from Montana and was a Master student in the hydrologic science program.
+Taylor is from Montana and is currently working in Pioneer Technical Services, Inc. He was an MS student in the Hydrologic Science program from 2019/09 to 2021/08.
 In his thesis study, he developed an integrated soil column system that can measure both the electrical and hydraulic properties of saturated and unsaturated soils.
 His thesis can be found at https://scholarworks.boisestate.edu/td/1860/